San Elijo Middle School

 Assuring an emotionally nurturing environment

-- Emotional assistance is provided to those students determined by the Student Study Team to be at risk.
-The Student Assistance For Everyone (S.A.F.E.) program allows us to group students with specific needs and provide a forum for them to develop coping strategies.
+Emotional assistance is provided to those students determined by the RTI intervention to be at risk.
+Each of our counseling intervention programs allows us to group students with specific needs and provide a forum for them to develop coping strategies.
 The school psychologist and school counselor work in conjunction with the administration to meet the needs of the learning community.

 Student resiliency skills

-- A character traits program, Project Wisdom, is used daily in the morning announcements with banners on light poles throughout the school to emphasize key characteristics.- ie. responsibility, dependability, persevering…..
+A character traits program, Project Wisdom, is used daily in the morning announcements with Banner throughout the school to emphasize key characteristics.- ie. responsibility, dependability, persevering…..